-94 See section 228 of the Customs Duty Act which applies section 912 of the Control Act for purposes of the Duty Act.
+85 See section 228 of the Customs Duty Act which applies section 912 of the Control Act for purposes of the Duty Act.

-- (d) if telefaxed, the fax must be directed to the Customs Legislative Policy Division and sent to the fax number indicated on the SARS website for receipt of such applications. - (4) An application referred to in subrule (1) must reflect - - (a) the customs code of the applicant, or if the applicant does not have a customs code, the applicant's name and contact details; - (b) if the application is submitted on behalf of the applicant by a person authorised to act on behalf of the applicant, that person's name and contact details; - (c) whether - - (i) approval is sought for a departure contemplated in section 227(1)(a),(b) or (c); or - (ii) condonation is sought for non-compliance contemplated in section 227(2)(a), (b) or (c); - (d) the relevant rule, condition or requirement; - (e) a description of the departure or non-compliance; and - (f) a motivation of why the circumstances which give rise to the departure, or in which non-compliance occurred, are considered to fall within the definition of "extraordinary circumstances" as set out in section 227(4).
+- (a) the name and customs code of the applicant, or if the applicant does not have a customs code, the information specified in rule 41.15(1) of the Customs Control Rules as applied by rule 13.5 of these Rules; - (b) if the application is submitted by a customs broker, registered agent or ordinary representative on behalf of the applicant, the information specified in rule 41.14 of the Customs Control Rules as applied by rule 13.5 of these Rules;86 - (c) whether - - (i) approval is sought for a departure contemplated in section 227(1)(a),(b) or (c); or - (ii) condonation is sought for non-compliance contemplated in section 227(2)(a), (b) or (c); - (d) particulars of the departure for which approval is sought or the noncompliance for which condonation is sought, referencing the relevant rule, condition or requirement; - (e) a description of the departure or non-compliance; and - (f) the reason why the circumstances which give rise to the departure, or in which non-compliance occurred, are considered to fall within the definition of "extraordinary circumstances" as set out in section 227(4), which may be motivated in a separate supporting document submitted together with the application subject to and in accordance with Part 6 of Chapter 41 of the Customs Control Rules as applied by rule 13.7 of these Rules.